 Alzheimer's Disease: Planning for an Unknown Future

 Alzheimer's disease has a distinct gender bias: the majority of its victims are women.
-Women are twice as likely as men to develop the disease, and, once they have it, are far more vulnerable to its effects1.
+Women are twice as likely as men to develop the disease, and, once they have it, are far more vulnerable to its effects2.
 Female longevity was once thought to be responsible for this disparity, but recent medical research suggests that biological, genetic, and even cultural influences may play significant roles3.

 Currently, there is no way to prevent or cure Alzheimer's disease.
 Individuals typically live eight to 10 years after they are diagnosed4.
 There are progressive stages of Alzheimer's disease and, as time passes, small losses in memory and judgment advance to profound intellectual and social impairment.
 In the last stage, physical function is reduced as well, ultimately leading to death.

 Paying out-of-pocket is one way to cover long term care expenses.
-However, you should consider the cost of long term care services before relying on this method.
-Alzheimer's disease requires lifetime care services.
-This care can be expensive depending on the type of care you need and location where that care is received.
-For example, in 2016, the national average cost of a semiprivate room in a nursing home was $91,615 annually5.
+However, you should consider the cost as well as the fact that Alzheimer's disease requires lifetime care.
+In 2018, the national average cost of a semiprivate room in a nursing home was $92,710 annually5.

-The need for long term care can arise from an accident, illness, or injury at any age.
-Although no one can be certain that he or she will develop Alzheimer's disease, planning now can help to reduce financial and emotional stress on your family.
+It's also important to remember that the need for long term care can arise from an accident, illness, or injury at any age.
+Although no one can be certain that he or she will develop Alzheimer's disease, planning ahead can help to reduce financial and emotional stress on your family.

 The FLTCIP can help pay for personal care and other related services provided on an extended basis to people who need help with everyday activities or who need supervision due to a severe cognitive impairment.
-The FLTCIP provides comprehensive coverage, regardless of whether you receive care at home, in an assisted living facility (including specialized care for persons living with Alzheimer's disease), or in a nursing home.
+It provides comprehensive coverage, regardless of whether you receive care at home, in an assisted living facility (including specialized care for persons living with Alzheimer's disease), or in a nursing home.
 Additionally, family members and friends can provide care as informal caregivers.

 Because the FLTCIP is medically underwritten, it's important to apply when you are in good health to avoid the risk that a future illness or condition may prevent you from obtaining coverage later.
 Also, premiums are directly related to age.
 This means the younger people are when they apply for coverage, the lower their premium.

 The Federal Long Term Care Insurance Program is sponsored by the U.S. Office of Personnel Management, insured by John Hancock Life & Health Insurance Company, and administered by Long Term Care Partners, LLC.